 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This new standard provides guidance for the recognition, measurement and disclosure of revenue resulting from contracts with customers and will supersede virtually all of the current revenue recognition guidance under U.S. GAAP.
 In July 2015, the FASB postponed the effective date of this standard.
 The standard is now effective for the first interim period within annual reporting periods beginning after December 15, 2017.
 In May 2016, the FASB issued accounting standards updates to address implementation issues and to clarify the guidance for identifying performance obligations, licenses, and determining if a company is the principal or agent in a revenue arrangement.
-We are currently evaluating the impact, if any, that this new standard will have on our financial position and results of operations.
+The Company currently expects to adopt the new revenue standard in its first quarter of 2018 and continues to evaluate the method of adoption and the impact of the provisions on our financial position and results of operations, if any.
+We do not expect this update to have a material impact on our financial position or results of operations; however, our initial assessment is subject to change.